anna0625/AnnaNotes/mixednotes/Python.md

 * local variables

 In Python, we don't have block level scope.
 No matter we define a variable in a function, it is always `accessible` in that function after it is defined.
-So it is about local variables.
+So it is about `local variables`.
 ```python
 def greet():
     if True: